VR-25/acc/README.md

 - General optimizations
 - Minor changes to default config, for convenience
 - Note: config will be reset to fix the accd crash issue several users have been facing.

-**v2020.7.3 (202007030)**
-- Blacklisted problematic MTK charging switch.
-- Fixed "battery saver mode can't be turned off".
-- Fixed network issues.
-- General optimizations
-- Prepend /data/adb/bin to PATH (executables or links to these can be placed in that dir to override defaults).
-- Updated documentation (prerequisites and troubleshooting sections).